-We currently rely on CROs and clinical trial sites for most aspects of our clinical trials, including trial conduct, data management, statistical analysis and electronic compilation of our NDA.
+We currently rely and plan to continue to rely on CROs and clinical trial sites for most aspects of our clinical trials, such as trial conduct, data management, statistical analysis and electronic compilation of our NDA.
 We may enter into agreements with additional CROs and clinical trial sites to obtain additional resources and expertise in an attempt to accelerate our progress with regard to new or ongoing clinical and preclinical programs.
 Entering into relationships with CROs and clinical trial sites involves substantial cost and requires extensive management time and focus.
 In addition, typically there is a transition period between engagement of a CRO and clinical trial sites and the time the CRO and sites commences work.
 As a result, delays may occur, which may materially impact our ability to meet our desired clinical development timelines and ultimately have a material adverse impact on our operating results, financial condition or future prospects.